KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

     :end-before: XR_DOCS_TAG_END_CallRenderCuboid
     :dedent: 3

 We draw two cuboids.
 The first is offset by our (arbitrary) view height, so as to represent a "floor".
 We scale it by 2 metres in the horizontal directions and 0.1m in the vertical, so it's flat.
-Then, if the left grip pose has been obtained, we draw a cuboid at this pose.
+Then, if the hand poses have been obtained, we draw grey cuboids to represent them.

 Let's implement RenderCuboid().
 After the definition of DestroySwapchain(), add: